ITRS-Group/cordial/tools/geneos/docs/commands/geneos_host.md

 # `geneos host` Subsystem

-The host subsystem manages all the tasks and configuration related to remote hosts.
+The `geneos host` subsystem manages all the tasks and configuration related to remote hosts.

-Each host you create maps remote Geneos installations to local commands.
+Each host you create gives you remote Geneos installations to local commands.

 For almost any command that accepts instance names you can qualify them with an '@host' suffix to indicate which remote host that instance is on.

 Currently only SSH is supported.

 ## Remote Management